• Home

 There are so many types of potatoes and I would say it truly makes a difference what type of potato you use for each recipe.
 For example, for homemade mashed potatoes, a Yukon Gold potato would be the best choice.

 If you were making Red Potatoes and Cabbage, then of course, red potatoes would be ideal.
 Baked potatoes just call for a Russet potato.
-Another name for a Russet potato is Idaho potato.
+Petite potatoes are great for Baked Potato Slices.
+Russet (or Idaho) is a little larger and longer than other types of potatoes making it great for baking.

 How to make potatoes in the crock pot